jain6968/PyAzBlob/README.md

 ### 4. Configure the Azure Storage

-Configure Azure Storage account name and key in file `settings.ini`, which is read by Python console application when running the script.
-Key and name are used only by official [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python), as can be verified in source code.
+Configure a _Shared Access Signature_ in file `settings.ini` or, alternatively, in an environmental variable called _PYAZ_ACCOUNT_SAS_, which is read by Python console application when running the script.

 **Recommendations**: if you are creating an Azure Storage for backups, use _Standard_ performance and [_LRS_ (Locally Redundant Storage)](https://docs.microsoft.com/en-us/azure/storage/storage-redundancy#locally-redundant-storage).
 Make sure to use *Private* containers if you want your data to be kept private.